NyboTV/TP_ETS2_Plugin/README.md

 ## Todo

-1. ATS Support
+1. Adding Modules for faster Refresh Rate
+2. Adding Refresh only if something Changed
-2. Add some more Informations
+3. Add some more Informations
-3. (Request more Features and it will be added here ;)
+4. (Request more Features and it will be added here ;)
+5. ATS Support

 ## Issue List